 - 4 rashers good-quality lean unsmoked back bacon

-- 4 brown-cap portabello mushroom
+- 4 brown-cap portabello mushrooms

 The mushroom is a fungus which comes in a wide range of varieties that belong to two distinct…

 - 12-16 cherry tomatoes on the vine, room temperature

 - 6 tsp olive oil

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 2 slices granary or wholegrain bread, cut on the diagonal

 - 2 good-quality free-range pork sausages, minimum 86% pork